 IV.
 Supporting the Continuous and Safe Operation of In-Person Learning 1.
 The extent to which and how LEA ARP ESSER funds will be used to implement prevention and mitigation strategies that are, to the greatest extent practicable, consistent with the most recent CDC guidance on reopening schools, in order to continuously and safely open and operate schools for in-person learning: (Note federal regulation on this plan requires such reporting, but does not require adoption of CDC safety recommendations.
 The NH DOE recognizes schools will implement localized safety measures based on the guidance provided by the CDC, NH Public Health, and local public health officials.)
-Description during SY21-22: We rely on the CDC, NHDHHS, and local health officials in response to the pandemic and procedures to follow to safely open and operate schools for in-person learning. v.
-Addressing the Academic Impact of Lost Instructional Time (20 percent of an LEA's Allocation) How the LEA will identify individual student learning loss, including among students most likely to he impact of lost instructional time on student learning, such as: Students who did not consistently participate in remote instruction when offered during school but Students who have missed the most in-person instruction during the 2019-2020 and 2020-2021 sc Students most at-risk of dropping out of school.
-Description during SY21-22: We access student testing scores from AIMSweb Plus, STAR360, HMH Growth Measure, and other local assessments and data.
-2. How the LEA will use the funds it reserves under section 2001(e)(1) of the ARP Act (totaling not less than 20 percent of the LEA's total allocation of ARP ESSER funds) to address the academic impact of lost instructional time for such students through the implementation of evidence-based interventions as defined by ESSA (https://ies.ed.gov/ncee/wwc/essa), such as summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year: Description during SY21-22: Houghton Mifflin Harcourt Into Reading and Into Literature K-8 Reading Curriculum Description during SY22-23: Writing Consultant Sue Bergman Description during SY23-24: Savvas Elevate Junior High Science Curriculum 3.
+Description during SY21-22: We rely on the CDC, NHED, NHDHHS, and local health officials in response to the panel and procedures to follow to safely open and operate schools for in-person learning.
+V. Addressing the Academic Impact of Lost Instructional Time (20 percent of an LEA's Allocation) 1.
+How the LEA will identify individual student learning loss, including among students most likely to have experienced the impact of lost instructional time on student learning, such as: a.
+Students who did not consistently participate in remote instruction when offered during school building closures; b.
+Students who have missed the most in-person instruction during the 2019-2020 and 2020-2021 school years; and c.
+Students most at-risk of dropping out of school.
+Description during SY21-22: We access student testing scores from AIMSweb Plus, STAR360, HMH Growth Measure, and other local 2.
+How the LEA will use the funds it reserves under section 2001(e)(1) of the ARP Act (totaling not less than 20 percent of the LEA's total allocation of ARP ESSER funds) to address the academic impact of lost instructional time for such students through the implementation of evidence-based interventions as defined by ESSA (https://ies.ed.gov/ncee/wwc/essa), such as summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year: Description during SY21-22: Houghton Mifflin Harcourt Into Reading & Into Literature Reading Curriculum for K-8 Description during SY22-23: Writing Consultant Sue Bergman, Title I teacher salary Description during SY23-24: Heggerty Phonemic Awareness curriculum for grades PreK-5, Elevate Science curriculum for grades 6-8, Writing Consultant Sue Bergman 3.
 How the LEA will use the funds it reserves to address the academic impact of lost instructional time through: a.
-Individualized tutoring, including providing stipends to teachers for intensive, supplemental tutoring (please check one): Yes: Somewhat: No: Description: b.
-Teacher-directed professional development, in which teachers choose the professional development opportunities best suited to their career pathway and current learner needs (please check one): Yes: No: No: Professional Development training sessions through new Reading & Science programs; V&S taught about PLCs and teachers transfered & applied knowledge; 2 Admin days planned by PD Committee; Mentor Program 4.
-How the LEA will produce evidence of the effectiveness of evidence-based learning loss interventions employed: Assessment data, such as HMH Growth Measure, STAR360, AIMSweb Plus, and NH SAS
+Individualized tutoring, including providing stipends to teachers for intensive, supplemental tutoring (please check one): Yes: Somewhat: No: No: Description: b.
+Teacher-directed professional development, in which teachers choose the professional development opportunities best suited to their career pathway and current learner needs (please check one): Yes: Somewhat: No: No: Description: Professional Development training sessions through new Reading & Science programs; V&S taught about PLCs and teachers transfered & applied knowledge; 2 Admin days planned by PD Committee 4.
+How the LEA will produce evidence of the effectiveness of evidence-based learning loss interventions employed:

+Description: Assessment data, such as HMH Growth Measure, STAR360, AIMSweb Plus, and NH SAS will provide evidence of student learning growth.